Danish String Quartet receives the Léonie Sonning Music Prize 2025

 About The Danish String Quartet

 The Danish String Quartet consists of Rune Tonsgaard Sørensen (violin), Frederik Øland (violin), Asbjørn Nørgaard (viola), and Fredrik Sjölin (cello).
-Until 2008, Carl-Oscar Østerlind was the ensemble’s cellist.
+Until 2008, the cellist was Carl-Oscar Østerlind.

-The quartet is known for its technical perfection, joy of playing, and innovative approach to programming and musical communication.
-They have won first prizes in numerous national and international competitions, including the P2 Chamber Music Competition (2004), Trondheim Chamber Music Competition (2005), and the London International String Quartet Competition (2009).
-Additionally, they have received the Carl Nielsen Prize (2011) and the Wilhelm Hansen Foundation Honorary Award (2015).
+The quartet is renowned for its technical perfection, infectious musicality, and innovative programming.
+It has won top prizes in numerous national and international competitions, including DR’s Chamber Music Competition (2004), Trondheim International Chamber Music Competition (2005), and the London International String Quartet Competition (2009).
+They have also received the Carl Nielsen Prize (2011) and the Wilhelm Hansen Foundation Honorary Award (2015).

-In 2020, the Danish String Quartet introduced the project DOBBELTGÆNGER (DOPPLEGANGER), a four-year concert project in collaboration with venues such as Carnegie Hall in New York City, where commissioned works by contemporary composers – Bent Sørensen, Lotta Wennäkoski, Anna Thorvaldsdottir, and Thomas Adès – were performed alongside four of Schubert’s masterpieces.
+In 2020, they launched Doppelgänger, a four-year project in collaboration with Carnegie Hall.
+The series pairs newly commissioned works by Bent Sørensen, Lotta Wennäkoski, Anna Thorvaldsdottir, and Thomas Adès with Schubert’s string quartet masterpieces.

-The Danish String Quartet performs around a hundred concerts annually at major international venues, including Wigmore Hall, Carnegie Hall, the Berlin Philharmonie, and the Elbphilharmonie in Hamburg.
+The Danish String Quartet performs roughly 100 concerts annually at the world’s major venues, including Wigmore Hall, Carnegie Hall, Berlin Philharmonie, and Elbphilharmonie in Hamburg.

-In addition, the quartet organizes classical concerts in Denmark, including their annual DSQ Festival, now in its 18th year, and since 2016, they have curated the concert series entitled Series of Four.
-They are also ensemble-in-residence at the Royal Danish Academy of Music and have, since 2022, held the annual international music course, DSQ Academy in Kerteminde on Funen, where they actively contribute to shaping the musicians of tomorrow.
+They also curate several classical music events in Denmark—most notably their annual DSQ Festival, now in its 18th year, and the Series of Four concert series, which they have led since 2016.
+The quartet is ensemble-in-residence at the Royal Danish Academy of Music and, since 2022, has hosted the annual DSQ Academy in Kerteminde—a program dedicated to shaping the next generation of musicians.

 Program for Danish String Quartet in May-June 2025